KellenWatt/rash/README.md

 Note that this has no effect on methods declared on objects or classes that aren't `Object`, `Kernel`, or the irb `"main"` object.

+## Requirements

+- `irb (~> 1.2)` - not actually used directly in core Rash but it ensures the user has IRB installed.
+This is only required for interactive mode, which uses IRB by default.

 ## FAQ

 **Q.** *This isn't POSIX or `bash` compliant.*<br>